FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 to denote all corresponding Trial Output instances.

 Implementations may provide additional (optional) attributes.
+The Controller implementations MUST
+{::comment}

+    [MB84]: As we have an exception

+    [VP]: Reformulate.
+    Conditional MUST has an authoritative prescribed condition, SHOULD gives implementers freedom to choose their own conditions.

+{:/comment}
-The Controller implementations MUST ignore values of any optional attribute they are not familiar with, except when passing Trial Output instances to the Manager.
+ignore values of any optional attribute they are not familiar with, except when passing Trial Output instances to the Manager.